 Got shelled edamame?
 Here’s a fast and easy noodle dish that you can use the beans with.
 No real cooking involved — just boiling soba.
 All the flavors come from a sauce made with grated ginger, grated garlic, light soy sauce, lemon juice and honey.

 There are several varieties of soba available in the market including cha (green tea) soba.
 You can use any kind you prefer or is available.
 You can even use ramen or udon.

 - Cook the soba in plenty of boiling water.
-Check the package directions for recommended cooking time.
-I usually go for 10 minutes.

 - Sprinkle with toasted sesame seeds and dig in.

 If you cooked this dish (or made this drink) and you want to share your masterpiece, please use your own photos and write the cooking steps in your own words.